 Young Arts Projects are aimed at engendering an appreciation of the decorative and fine arts in young people.

 Welcome to Susan Merelie who has offered to be our Young Arts representative.
-She will be co-ordinating an exciting new project starting in Autumn 2018.
-More details will be available later.

 Many thanks to Marion Brown, our former Young Arts project co-ordinator.

 Kings Weston Villa projectfunded by BDFAS and organised with Bristol City Museum and Art Gallery, involved a group of 21 students from Oasis Brigstowe Academy and Kings Weston Special School visiting the Kings Weston Roman Villa.
 This resulted in creative ideas for items to be sold at the Museum shop.
 More pictures here.

 Stained Glass Window projectfunded by BDFAS, a NADFAS Patricia Fay grant and the Friends of Bristol Museum, Galleries and Archives and organised in conjunction with Bristol City Museum and Art Gallery, involved the pupils of Elmfield School for the deaf researching and helping design a modern stained-glass window to replace one lost when St Stephen's church was bombed.